 Google has been offering G suite apps for free to millions of users who signed up for the same before 2012.
 However, the arrangement is bound to get change as Google will discontinue its legacy G Suite app service, a suite of services that millions of people enjoyed for free for a decade.
 It means that all business users will have to upgrade to a paid subscription to Google Workspace.

 One of the biggest concerns for those who banked upon the free G Suite service and offered the same to their client is to convince their clients to pay for the same service going further.
-However, there is a mix response from those consulting firms.
-The founder and CEO of Cave Consulting in Dallas, Texas, Todd Cave said that Google’s decision not to discontinue G Suite legacy edition has not had an impact on his clients.
+However, there is a mixed response from those consulting firms.
+The founder and CEO of Cave Consulting in Dallas, Texas, Todd Cave, said that Google’s decision not to discontinue the G Suite legacy edition has not had an impact on his clients.
 He said that his company was always mindful while making suggestions to clients and never recommend clients to trust any complimentary subscription.

 Google’s decision to discontinue unlimited cloud storage offering for Google Workspace for Education customers is a clear example that users who are serious about their business must not bank upon free services at all.
 Google discontinued free unlimited cloud storage offerings in July.

-Customers who are able to opt out will be allowed to use Gmail with the custom domain that was created for Google Apps for Your Domain.
+Customers who are able to opt-out will be allowed to use Gmail with the custom domain that was created for Google Apps for Your Domain.
 They will also have access to Drive, Calendar and Meet at no additional cost.

 For those who want to avoid the transition, opting out is essential.
-G Suite legacy edition accounts will be suspended starting August 1, 2022 if you fail to act.
+G Suite legacy edition accounts will be suspended starting August 1, 2022, if you fail to act.

-The Workspace transition will not affect those who use the free version of Gmail with a Google Account or YouTube, Google Photos or the personal version Google Drive with 15 GB free storage.
+The Workspace transition will not affect those who use the free version of Gmail with a Google Account or YouTube, Google Photos or the personal version of Google Drive with 15 GB of free storage.